 Overview

-CIPRR brings together core partners from the private and public sector through its Associate and Partner Chairs to study existing technologies and practices that can be combined in specific ways to meet community and business continuity needs after disaster or attack.
-The CCROA Advisory Committee will identify these challenges, CIPRR will subsequently develop recommendations to meet these challenges, and then CCROA will take the recommendations and conduct pilot demonstrations to test their value and efficacy.
+The ReadyCommunities Partnership is a project of CIPRR and CCROA, and brings together core partners from the private and public sector to help develop ways that innovation, new technologies and best practices can be combined in specific ways to meet community and business continuity needs during the first 72 hours of a national or large-scale crisis.
+The partners subsequently develop recommendations and conduct pilot demonstrations to develop templates that can be shared between communities.

 BACKGROUND